 - The next victim is picked.

-The film opens with Jong-goo (Kwak Do-won) going to the scene of a mass-murder.
+The Wailing opens with Jong-goo (Kwak Do-won) going to the scene of a mass-murder.
 They have arrested a guy who’s apparently stabbed and killed everyone.
 This guy seems infected.
 They think it’s because he ate some bad mushrooms.
 They then follow the trail into another home where Jong-goo sees dried flowers.
 This is a trap that was laid by Moo-myung which hasn’t worked.
 We’ll get to this trap at the end.

 At the police station, they face a power outage.
 Just then they see a woman staring inside, wearing no clothes.
 By the time they go out, she leaves.